amolrv/amolrv.github.io/_posts/2023-08-12-clear-and-honest.md

 tags: [👍rules]
 ---

-When working with a huge code base, it's common to forget how a specific code block (function, method, or class) is implemented.
-However, the IDE suggests using a signature.
-Sometimes, calling a code block can come with unpleasant surprises.
-By creating honest and clear code blocks, this can be prevented.
+Every software developer has encountered this scenario: you're working in a large codebase, and you need to use a function.
+The IDE shows you its signature, it looks straightforward, but when you use it, surprises await.
+This is where the importance of honest and clear code becomes evident.

-For example:
+Consider this example:

 ```kotlin
 // (account: Account, amount: BigDecimal) -> Account